AmeyaBagal/Code-for-VLSI/README.md

 ### Final Result

 After following these steps, the addition process results in a final `fp32` value, representing the accurate MAC operation output.
-This high precision output, despite the initial `bf16` inputs, allows for precise accumulations required in many applications.
+This high precision output, despite the initial `bf16` inputs.